Hello and Welcome!

 Together, this paradigm invites ways of knowing that are embodied, artistic, and accountable to both human and more-than-human worlds.

-Methodologically, I identify as a h/e/a/r/tographer—engaging healing, ecology, art, research, and teaching as interconnected practices.
-This approach weaves together my relationships with each of these domains, drawing inspiration from the work of Rita L. Irwin and others in a/r/tographic inquiry.
+Methodologically, I call myself a h/e/a/r/tographer—engaging healing, earth, art, research, and teaching as interconnected relationships.
+This approach weaves together my relationships with each of these domains, drawing inspiration from the work of Rita L. Irwin, Patricia Rojas-Zambrano, and others in a/r/tographic inquiry.

-Beyond academia, I am a community organizer, partner, sister, daughter, and friend, committed to building spaces of connection, critical reflection, and transformative possibility.
-My work is deeply shaped by the places I have lived—Northern California, Portland, Oregon, and Northern New Mexico—and by the communities I am in relationship with.
-I currently live in Portland Oregon with my partner and our two beloved cats, Yana and Yumi.
+Beyond academia, I am a partner, sister, daughter, and friend, committed to cultivating spaces of connection, critical reflection, and transformative possibility.
+I am an avid rock climber and outdoor adventurer, drawn to movement, challenge, and epic journeys.
+My life and work are deeply shaped by the places I have lived—Northern California, Portland, Oregon, and Northern New Mexico—as well as the communities I am in relationship with.
+I currently live in Portland, Oregon with my partner and our two beloved cats, Yana and Yumi.

 Resources to explore: